fcentler/microbialSim/README.md

 ### Installing

-For using the COBRA Toolbox, its location must be specified in the main simulator file `microbialSimMain.m` in lines 87ff, note that multiple locations can be specified, easing operation in different environments:
+For using the COBRA Toolbox, its location must be specified in the main simulator file `microbialSimMain.m` in lines 115ff, note that multiple locations can be specified, easing operation in different environments:

 ```
 placesToLookForCobraToolbox = {
-            'C:\Users\centlerf\cobratoolbox', ...
+            'C:/cobratoolbox', ...
-            'Y:\Home\centlerf\Projects\MetabolicModeling\FBATools\cobratoolbox', ...
+            'C:/Users/username/cobratoolbox', ...
             '/data/cobratoolbox' ...
-            '..\cobratoolbox'
+            '../cobratoolbox' ...
+            '/Users/username/cobratoolbox'
             };
 ```

+If simulations are to be defined by external YAML files (see `config.yaml` for an example), [this Matlab yaml parser](https://github.com/MartinKoch123/yaml?tab=readme-ov-file) is required and must be copied into subdirectory `yaml` within the µbialSim directory.
+Simualtions can then be started as `microbialSimMain("config.yaml")`.

 ## Running the Examples